join our volunteer community!

 Each eight-week program consists of weekly 90-minute workshops that build young people’s creative skills and confidence, supporting their participation in authentic, ‘real world’ arts experiences.

-To be a great volunteer, you just need a love of the English language and a commitment to share the spark of creativity with young people.
+And you don’t have to have teaching or writing skills to be a great Story Island volunteer.
+All you need a love of stories and a commitment to share the spark of creativity with young people.
+It’s heaps of fun, and incredibly rewarding.
 Trained story leaders plan and lead our workshop sessions.
 For more info, read our Volunteer position description.

 We give our volunteers a free training session for volunteers before your first workshop.
 Please note that we require all volunteers to have a current Working With Vulnerable People card and to complete the Department for Education, Training and Young People’s Safeguarding Training for volunteers.
 We encourage all volunteers to be fully vaccinated against COVID-19 and to participate in COVID-safe behaviours.